philwolstenholme/T4-userscripts/README.md

 ### Browse content with next/previous buttons

+**This works using content IDs not the order of a section within T4, so this only works for moving between batches of content items that were created within seconds of each other.**

 Just created a load of new content items and now have to work through them one by one making changes?

-This script adds `<` (previous) and `>` (next) buttons to your modify content screen allowing you to skip forward and back. **It works using content IDs not the order of a section within T4, so this only works for moving between batches of content items that were created within seconds of each other**.
+This script adds `<` (previous) and `>` (next) buttons to your modify content screen allowing you to skip forward and back.

 ### Make all T4 tables zebra striped